Section I independent school — the platform drafts your pack | EHCP Clarity

 How does section 9 of the Education Act 1996 work?

-Section 9 requires the LA to have regard to parental wishes when arranging education, subject to the proviso that doing so does not involve unreasonable public expenditure.
+Section 9 requires the local authority to have regard to parental wishes when arranging education, subject to the proviso that doing so does not involve unreasonable public expenditure.
 The Tribunal uses section 9 in placement decisions where the request is for a non-section 41 school — particularly mainstream independent schools.

 What is the unreasonable public expenditure test?

-Where the parent's preferred school is more expensive than the LA's proposed alternative, the Tribunal asks whether the additional expenditure is reasonable.
-This involves comparing costs and considering whether the parent's preference offers benefits beyond what the LA's option provides.
+Where the parent's preferred school is more expensive than the local authority's proposed alternative, the Tribunal asks whether the additional expenditure is reasonable.
+This involves comparing costs and considering whether the parent's preference offers benefits beyond what the local authority's option provides.
 There is no fixed threshold — each case is fact-specific.

 Why might I want to name an independent school?